sfofgalaxy/JALMBench/README.md

 - Generate ranking reports sorted by accuracy
 - Save comprehensive results to `accuracy_results.json`

-**Configuration**: You can modify the model names and defense methods in each script's `main()` function according to your evaluation needs.
+**Configuration**: You can specify different models and defense methods using command line arguments for the evaluation scripts.

 ---